joshuazap/shielded-reaches-front-end/README.md

 # shielded-reaches-fe
-The private repository of the front end code for shielded-reaches
+The repository for front end code for shielded-reaches